How can new mums get their taut tummy back after giving birth?

 But, the 35-year-old mum of two still couldn’t get rid of her flabby belly – the result of two pregnancies.
 So Cheryl, who gained 30kg during her first pregnancy, went under the knife to get her pre-baby waistline back.

 During the procedure, plastic surgeon Chua Jun Jin from Mount Elizabeth Hospital tightened the loose tummy muscles to create a narrower, shapely midriff and removed over 1kg of excess skin from her belly.

 “My babies were huge, each weighing around 4.5kg at birth.
 The pregnancies stretched out my skin so much that after delivery, my saggy belly would fold over my C-section scar.
-I went into depression for a while because of it,” says Cheryl, whose kids are aged 10 and five.
+I went into depression for a while because of it,” Cheryl says.

 Loose skin after pregnancy